Tandem-App-Tuni/Kivako-app-backend/README.md

     TBD - Key word for google, how to set node environment variable

 # Running the tests
-1. Navigate to the root folder of the project
+* Navigate to the root folder of the project
-2. Run command "npm test"
+* Run command "npm test"

 # Folder structure

  - auth: The folder contains help functions related to authentication of the user, as check if user is authenticated.
  - configs: All the configurations related to server are located in this folder, as database connection settings, system parameters, ports configurations, passport authentication configuration, etc.
- - controllers: Controllers handle the communication between the functions and the api calls, making this connections.
+ - controllers: Controllers handle the communication between the functions and the api calls, making the connections.
  - models: Related to the abstraction of the objects of the system.
-The model is writed using Mongoose as base.
+The model is written using Mongoose as base.
  - routes: Handle the initial api call, and call the necessary controllers
  - server.js: Is the file related to run the server